 Saute vegetables & spices: In saute pan heat oil or water over medium heat.
 Saute garlic, onion, bell pepper, carrots and celery for about 5 minutes.
 Add spices mixing well to incorporate.
 Set aside to cool.

-Mash the lentils.
-Using an immersion blender, food processor, back of a fork or potato masher, blend 3/4 of the lentil mixture.
+Mash the lentils: Using an immersion blender, food processor, back of a fork or potato masher, blend 3/4 of the lentil mixture.
 For me this was an important part, I tried it other ways and this worked to help as a binder.
-If using an immersion blender, tilt your pot slightly to the side for easier blending.
+If using an immersion blender, tilt the pot slightly to the side for easier blending.

-Combine sauteed vegetables with the lentils, oats, oat flour and flax egg, mix well.
+Assemble lentil loaf: Combine sauteed vegetables with the lentils, oats, oat flour and flax-egg, mix well.
 Taste, adding salt and pepper as needed, or any other herb or spice you might like.
-Place mixture into a loaf pan lined with parchment paper, leaving it overlapping for easy removal later.
+Place mixture into a 9×5 loaf pan lined with parchment paper, leaving it overlapping for easy removal later.
 Press down firmly filling in along the edges too.

 Bake: Place in center of the oven, and bake in oven for about 45 – 50 minutes.
 Let cool a bit before slicing.